Hofstadter butterfly and Floquet topological insulators in minimally twisted bilayer graphene: Band structure

-We plot the band structures in Fig.~\ref{Fig:Fig2} for representative values of $P_{a \bar{a}}$.
-In the presence of $\mathcal{C}_{3z}$ and $\mathcal{C}_{2z} \mathcal{T}$ symmetries, the band structures show generic features that are independent of $P_{a \bar{a}}$ value: (1) there are three bands within one energy period $2\pi \hbar v/d$; (2) each pair of adjacent bands are connected via a Dirac cone located at one of the three high-symmetry momenta $(\bar{\Gamma}, \bar{\text{K}}, \bar{\text{K}}')$ in the moir\'e Brillouin zone; (3) Dirac velocity is always $v/2$, precisely half of the domain-wall state velocity \cite{Efimkin2018}.
-However, details of the band structures do vary with $P_{a \bar{a}}$.
-Particularly, particle-hole asymmetry of the Dirac cones becomes stronger as $P_{a \bar{a}}$ approaches 1 (decoupled 1D chiral chains limit) \cite{sup}.
+In the presence of $\mathcal{C}_{3z}$ and $\mathcal{C}_{2z} \mathcal{T}$ symmetries ($\gamma=1$), the band structures show generic features that are independent of $P_{a \bar{a}}$ value: (i) there are three bands within one energy period $2\pi \hbar v/d$; (ii) each pair of adjacent bands are connected via a Dirac cone at one of the three high-symmetry momenta $(\bar{\Gamma}, \bar{\text{K}}, \bar{\text{K}}')$ in the moir\'e Brillouin zone; (iii) Dirac velocity is always $v/2$, precisely half of the domain-wall state velocity \cite{Efimkin2018}.
+However, details of the bands do vary with $P_{a \bar{a}}$.
+Particularly, particle-hole asymmetry of the Dirac cones becomes stronger as $P_{a \bar{a}}$ approaches 1 (decoupled 1D chiral chains limit).

+In the absence of $\mathcal{C}_{2z}\mathcal{T}$ ($\gamma\neq 1$), direct band gaps open at the Dirac nodes, but the system might not develop a full band gap due to the complications of electron pockets.
+Our theory for both $\gamma=1$ and $\gamma\neq 1$ can be generalized to a two-channel network model, and we expect that our qualitative predictions still apply.